xcp-ng-rpms/kernel-4.9/README.md

 * `XS-x.y` (e.g. `XS-7.5`), when they exist, contain sources from the `x.y` release of XenServer, with trademarked or copyrighted material stripped if needed.

 Built RPMs and source RPMs are available on https://updates.xcp-ng.org.

+Installation and uninstallation guids are available on https://github.com/xcp-ng/xcp/wiki/Alternate-kernel